 This entry is a stub

-In commemoration of the bicentennial of Meigs County, the Kerr’s Run Colored School is now marked with a sign briefly documenting the history of the site.
+In 2007, to commemorate the bicentennial of Meigs County, a historical marker was added to the Kerr’s Run Colored School site.
+The sign briefly documents the history and legacy of the school.

 Know Before You Go